 Total miles: 302.1

 It’s hard to hear the alarm through the rain.
 I ignore it, then snooze.
 If SpiceRack hears it she doesn’t let on.
-Both of us are united, unspoken, in our mission to ignore the alarm.
+Both of us are united in our unspoken mission to ignore the alarm.
 It is not time to hike.
 It is the time for rain.
 We let the rain have it’s time.